Dr. Teeth and the Electric Mayhem: Animal

-Animal is the primitive wildman, drummer and the most published member of the band, being the only member to have a speaking role in every feature film and the only member in the regular cast of the Muppet Babies spin-off cartoon.
-He is named for his wild behavior and drumming.
+Animal is the group's primitive drummer, and the most published member of the band, being the only member to have a speaking role in every feature film and the only member in the regular cast of the Muppet Babies spin-off cartoon.
+He is named for his wild man behavior and frenetic drumming.
 Original performer Frank Oz has stated that Animal's character can be summed up in five words: sex, sleep, food, drums, and pain.

 Some speculate the character of Animal is based on either Keith Moon, John Bonham, Ginger Baker, Mike Baird, or Levon Helm, while others have suggested Mick Fleetwood.
 In the April 8, 2002, episode of Inside the Actors Studio, Billy Joel claimed that Liberty DeVitto was the inspiration for Animal.
 However, Animal's initial appearance in the 1974 pilot for The Muppet Show occurred two full years before DeVitto made his first recording (on Joel's 1976 album Turnstiles).
 Others say there is no evidence that Animal was based on anyone specifically, and is simply an amalgam of common stereotypes about rock drummers.

 Oz performed Animal from his first appearance until 2000; he has been performed regularly by Eric Jacobson since his 2002 appearance in It's a Very Merry Muppet Christmas Movie.
 In Muppet Babies, he was voiced by Howie Mandel (1984–1985) and by Dave Coulier (1986–1991).
 Animal was also played by Kevin Clash in Muppets Tonight and by Bill Barretta in MuppetFest (the first Muppet fan convention).
 Animal's drumming was performed by British jazz and big band drummer Ronnie Verrell.
 He has had numerous appearances on television in advertising and on a U.S. postage stamp.

 In the 2023 series The Muppets Mayhem, it is revealed that Animal was raised by Floyd after being abandoned on his doorstep as a baby.